goauthentik/authentik/website/integrations/services/linkwarden/index.md

 The following placeholders will be used:

--   `linkwarden.company` is the FQDN of the Service install.
+-   `linkwarden.company` is the FQDN of the Linkwarden install.
 -   `authentik.company` is the FQDN of the authentik install.

 ## Linkwarden configuration